r-uby-dev/roda-llm/README.md

 roda-llm is a [Roda](https://roda.jeremyevans.net) plugin that provides a framework for deploying multiple [llm.rb](https://github.com/r-uby-dev/llm#readme) agents within your Roda, Rack or Rails application.
-The plugin is included by a subclass of `Roda` (aka a Roda application) that can be mounted within a bigger Rack/Rails application.
+The plugin is included by a subclass of `Roda` that can be mounted within a host Rack or Rails application.

 The plugin includes a custom HTML5 element (`<agent-console>...</agent-console>`) that can be used to